BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 As one interviewee put it:

 >I agree that Trump is from the billionaire class and that's all he's going to work for.
->It basically comes down to the lesser of the two evils right now?
+>It basically comes down to the lesser of the two evils right now.
 >I think about the four years he was president.
 >In my opinion he's the world's best crime boss.
 >And then you see people posting 'in the arms of Jesus' like 'I was persecuted too', and I think what a bunch of bullcrap.